TuurDutoit/creddox-email-guide/README.md

-### RelatedTo
+### RelatedToType
-I've mentioned the `relatedTo` attribute of the `<messaging:emailTemplate>` tag a few times now, and you're probably wondering what it means.
+I've mentioned the `relatedToType` attribute of the `<messaging:emailTemplate>` tag a few times now, and you're probably wondering what it means.
 As we'll see later, it is possible to merge variables, data from your Salesforce records, into your templates.
 In order to do this, every template is linked to a specific object.
-As a result, every email generated from a template, is linked to one record, from the `relatedTo` object.
+As a result, every email generated from a template, is linked to one record, from the `relatedToType` object.

 Let's illustrate this with an example.
 The default `Project Credential Basic` template aggregates some data from a Project Credential object and is sent to an employee (`recipientType="User"`).
-The template's `relatedTo` attribute is set to `project_credential__c`, the API name of the Project Credential object.
+The template's `relatedToType` attribute is set to `project_credential__c`, the API name of the Project Credential object.

 Your template should look like this now: [Step 3](blob/master/samples/step3.html).